apache/mesos/docs/mesos-containerizer.md

 not interfere with each other, it is not recommended to use them together.

-To enable the XFS Disk isolator, append `xfs/disk` to the `--isolation` flag when starting the slave.
+To enable the XFS Disk isolator, append `xfs/disk` to the `--isolation` flag when starting the agent.

 The XFS Disk isolator requires the sandbox directory to be located on an XFS filesystem that is mounted with the `pquota` option.
 There